 - Windows Surface tablet

-Yes, I own an iPad too, but I have not used it much lately.
-When I go on business trips or if I have a lunch meeting at Panera Bread, I use often use the Microsoft Surface.
+Yes, I own an iPad too, but I dont use it much.
+When I go on business trips or if I have a lunch meeting at Panera Bread, I use often use the Microsoft Surface tablet.
 This is because, at the end of the day, I think like Windows and Android.

 I'm basically that nerdy windows guy from those old Apple vs Windows TV commercials.
-Generally – iPhone not withstanding – I find Apple/Mac, somewhat frustrating.
+Generally I find Apple/Mac, frustrating.

 OK, so here are my big 5 reasons for moving to the iPhone from Android.
-Hopefully this will help others who are on the fence and thinking of switching teams.
+If you are on the fence and don't know which to buy, consider these reasons.
+For me, they are huge.

-In case you don't know, Siri is the voice assistant that comes with all Apple devices.
+Siri is the voice assistant that comes with all Apple devices.
 I've read statistics that say most iPhone users do not use Siri regularly.
 That's crazy!
 Why wouldn't they?
 I use Siri every day – and many times every day.
 Why?
 It makes my life easier.
-The most common reason I use Siri is to read my text messages if I'm driving or in the kitchen doing stuff.
+Here's what Siri can do for you

-Siri not only reads the text messages to me – and pronounces every work perfectly – she also gives me the opportunity to speak my reply and send it all without touching the phone.
+Siri not only reads the text messages to me – and pronounces pretty much every word perfectly – she also gives me the opportunity to speak my reply and send it all without touching the phone.
 Android will not do this -at least not the Samsung Galaxy Note 5 I had.
+I've showed this to to Android owners and they are shocked at how easy it is to use.

-To say the that Apple eats the lunch of Android in terms of voice recognition is an understatement.
-Apple not only eats Android's lunch, it steals Android's lunch money too!
-When I say “Hey Siri read text message,” the voice recognition is flawless.
-And when I speak to Siri to send a reply to a text message, it is often flawless as well.
-My Note 5 Android phone couldn't – or wouldn't – do any thing when it came to reading or replying to text messages.
+Apple eats the lunch of Android when it comes to voice recognition.
+Apple not only eats Android's lunch, it steals it's lunch money too!
+When I say “Hey Siri read text message,” the voice recognition is 99% flawless.
+And when I speak to Siri to send a reply to a text message, it is often almost flawless as well.
+My Galaxy Note 5 Android phone couldn't – or wouldn't – do any thing when it came to reading or replying to text messages.

-I always found this so puzzling because if I pressed the “Google voice” microphone button, and spoke an address, etc., the Android phone nailed it every time.
-So, why wouldn't it read my text messages?
+This is so puzzling because if I pressed the “Google voice” microphone button, and spoke an address, etc., the Android phone nailed it every time.

 Apps Work Better

-The apps for Android do work.
-Don't get me wrong.
-All the popular apps work very well.
+The apps for Android do work. very well Don't get me wrong.
 But, they seem to work better on the iPhone.
 One example is a garage door opener app I use.
 With Android, I'd only get a visual signal on the screen when the door opened or closed.
 With the iPhone, I get both a visual signal and it makes a sound too.

 To be fair, there is a Google News app.
 I've used it.
 It works well and will get the job done, but its not as aesthetically pleasing to look at.
 I know to some, this sounds like I'm being picky.
 I agree.
 I am.
 Take this reason for what it is.
 The apps for iPhone just seem to agree with me better.

-This is the NUMBER 1 reason why I made the switch.
+This is the NUMBER 1 reason why iphone is better than Android.
 I had a Samsung Galaxy Note 5, which had a huge battery.
 Yet, the battery would start draining almost as soon as I unplumbed the phone.

-I'm not kidding.
-Less than 5 minutes after unplugging the Android phone and checking email etc, the battery would go down to 99%, 98%, and so on.
+Less than 5 minutes after unplugging my Android phone and checking email etc, the battery would go down to 99%, 98%, and so on.

 And, in case some are wondering, my screen brightness was right in the middle – not too bright or dim.
-Im also OCD when it comes to closing apps after I use them.
+I'm also OCD when it comes to closing apps after I use them.
+By the end of the day, the android phone would be almost dead.
+And Im not a heavy phone user for the most part.

 I always found it funny when watching the TV show “24” that they were all using Samsung phones.
 I'm sorry, but I don't believe for a moment Android phones would last all day the way they were used in that TV program.

-I've unplugged my iPhone 6S Plus at 9PM and left it on a table all night and the battery is still 100% charged 10 hours later!
-And the phone remains at 100% charge for a significant amount of time (20-30 minutes) after I start checking emails, news etc.
+I've even unplugged my iPhone 6S Plus at 9PM and left it on a table all night and the battery is still 100% charged 10 hours later!
+And the phone remains at 100% charge for a significant amount of time (30 minutes or longer) after I start checking emails, news etc.

 I'll be honest.
 There are some days I wish the iPhone was more like Android.
-A few things I wish were different/better include:
+A few things I wish the iPhone did better include:

 - The Apple Mail app is a little clunky (Outlook for iPhone works better for me).